Targets and monitoring

 The River Basin Management Plan website developed by the Environment Agency shows the condition of each waterbody.

-The EA Catchment Data Explorer has detailed information about the EA management catchments in Devon.
+The Environment Agency Catchment Data Explorer has detailed information on the Environment Agency management catchments in Devon.

 30 x 30 target

-There is a national target to protect 30% of land and of sea in the UK for nature’s recovery by 2030.
-The Devon LNRS national environmental targets paper includes links to a quick estimate of the potential for achieving this target in Devon.
+There is a national target to protect 30% of land and sea in the UK for nature’s recovery by 2030.
+The Devon LNRS national environmental targets paper includes a link to a quick estimate of the potential for achieving this target in Devon.
 This work was carried out for the Devon LNRS by Natural England as part of their national work on protected landscapes.

 Information on habitats and species in the LNRS updates the 2013 State of Devon’s Nature report.
-However it could be useful to produce a new summary State of Nature using information in the LNRS (and any other information available).
+However, it could be useful to produce a new State of Nature summary using information in the LNRS (and any other up-to-date information available).

 National targets

-For information on relevant national nature and environment targets and how the Devon LNRS has been developed to help achieve them see the Devon LNRS national environmental targets paper.
-This includes links to the 2023 Environmental Improvement Plan and to the Protected Landscapes Targets and Outcomes Framework,
+For information on relevant national nature and environmental targets and how the Devon LNRS has been developed to help achieve them see the Devon LNRS relevant national targets paper.
+This includes links to the 2023 Environmental Improvement Plan and to the Protected Landscapes Targets and Outcomes Framework.

 Monitoring the LNRS